Fractal Analysis

 Power spectrum method [3,4,5]

 The axes in Fractal Dimension graphs always show already logarithmed quantities, therefore the linear dependencies mentioned above correspond to straight lines there.
+Frequently only a part of the plotted curve is a straight line as the end tend to be influenced by various systematic errors and artefacts.
 The measure of the axes should be treated as arbitrary.

 Fractal Dimension dialog.